-With latest mission, China renews space cooperation vow
+China launches 3 astronauts on 6-month space station mission

 China this year also landed its Tianwen-1 space probe on Mars, whose accompanying Zhurong rover has been exploring for evidence of life on the red planet.

-Other programs call for collecting soil from an asteroid and bring back additional lunar samples.
+Other Chinese space programs call for collecting soil from an asteroid and bring back additional lunar samples.
 China has also expressed an aspiration to land people on the moon and possibly build a scientific base there, although no timeline has been proposed for such projects.
 A highly secretive space plane is also reportedly under development.